orsdev/PhotoSplash/README.md

 ## About

-A simple image search webpage.
+A simple image search webapp.
 This was the first version I did with pure Js, I built another one with reactJs which is way cooler than this.

 ## Built With